Brookhaven, New York: Modern history

 In the post-war era, Brookhaven experienced a massive population boom.
 This was partly due to its proximity to New York City along the Long Island Rail Road and the highway system of Robert Moses.
 The township's most internationally renowned institutions, Stony Brook University and Brookhaven National Lab, both date to the years following World War II.

 During the mid-century, a number of major transformations were conducted by philanthropist Ward Melville in the "Three Village" area (The Setaukets, Stony Brook, and Old Field).
-Melville, an Old Field resident and owner of what later became CVS Corporation, used his fortune to transform Northwestern Brookhaven to his vision of an idealized New England-style region.
+Melville, an Old Field resident and owner of what later became CVS Corporation, used his fortune to transform Northwestern Brookhaven to his vision of an idealized New England–style region.
 To this end, he ordered the construction in 1939 of the Stony Brook Village Center, a picturesque commercial center set on village green in Stony Brook, with clapboard buildings designed to look as if they had colonial origins.
 In 1962, Ward Melville donated 400 acres of land for the relocation of now-named Stony Brook University from Oyster Bay.

-Brookhaven National Laboratory (BNL) sits on the site of Camp Upton, a United States army installation that was used as a training ground in World War I and World War II by thousands of soldiers including composer Irving Berlin.
+Brookhaven National Laboratory (BNL) sits on the site of Camp Upton, a United States Army installation that was used as a training ground in World War I and World War II by thousands of soldiers including composer Irving Berlin.
 In 1946 ownership of the grounds was transferred for use by the new national laboratory, which began operating the following year.
 Brookhaven researchers have since made such diverse contributions as patenting Maglev, designing one of the first video games, detecting the first solar neutrinos, designing pollutant-eating bacteria, creating the first PET scan, and various contributions to particle physics.
 The laboratory contains the Relativistic Heavy Ion Collider (RHIC) and the National Synchrotron Light Source.
-Noted physicist and Nobel laureate I.I.
-Rabi was instrumental in the national laboratory's establishment.